MicrosoftDocs/bot-docs/articles/bot-service-design-user-experience.md

 For a _knowledge base_ or _questions and answers_ bot, a user may ask general questions.
 For example, imagine a bot that can answer questions based on the contents of thousands of documents.
 [Azure Cognitive Services](/azure/cognitive-services/) and [Azure Search](/azure/search/) are both technologies designed specifically for this type of scenario.
 For more information, see [Design knowledge bots](bot-service-design-pattern-knowledge-base.md) and [Language understanding](v4sdk/bot-builder-concept-luis.md).

 > [!TIP]
-> If you are designing a bot that will answer questions based on structured or unstructured data from
+> If you're designing a bot that will answer questions based on structured or unstructured data from
 > databases, web pages, or documents, consider using technologies designed specifically to address this
 > scenario, rather than attempting to solve the problem with natural language understanding.

 In other scenarios, a user may type simple requests based on natural language.
 For example, a user may type "I want a pepperoni pizza" or "Are there any vegetarian restaurants within 3 miles from my house open now?".
-Natural language understanding APIs such as [LUIS.ai](/azure/cognitive-services/luis/) are a great fit for scenarios like this.
+Natural language understanding APIs are a great fit for scenarios like this.

 Using the APIs, your bot can extract the key components of the user's text to identify the user's intent.
 When implementing natural language understanding capabilities in your bot, set realistic expectations for the level of detail that users are likely to provide in their input.